Christopher Ruddy: Donald Trump

 Ruddy is a confidant of Donald Trump.
 While speaking with Politico, he addressed the occurrence of significant tweets from the President on Friday nights and Saturdays.
 Ruddy said, "He understands the news cycle. ...
 It's an opportunity to get out news on a Saturday, when other news organizations aren't pushing too much new.
 He realizes that Saturday is a free media day for him."
 The story described Ruddy as a Mar-a-Lago member and longtime friend of Trump's.

 On June 12, 2017, Ruddy claimed that Trump met with Robert Mueller to offer him the job of FBI Director just days before it was announced that he would be appointed special counsel for the Russian investigation.
 Ruddy did not provide any proof of this.
 He also claimed in the same interview that Trump was considering terminating Mueller's position as special prosecutor.
 However, it was not clear if this was based on Trump's comments or the comments of his lawyer made during the previous week.

 Joe Biden

 In July 2021, Ruddy published an op-ed via Newsmax that praised President Joe Biden for his efforts to prioritize the rollout of COVID-19 vaccines in the United States, stating that he "inherited an effective vaccine from President Donald Trump, took it into his arms, and ran with it", and that "for the moment, we as Americans can applaud President Biden’s success with the vaccine rollout.
 It is saving countless lives — and that is a good thing."
-He also praised the Biden administration for encouraging the easing of health orders such as mask mandates.
 The op-ed, however, came amid criticism of the Newsmax TV channel for having aired an interview with anti-vaccination advocate Peter A. McCullough.